Case Competitions

 ROCA is an annual case-based competition featuring top undergraduate student teams from leading business schools across the globe.
 Thanks to is strong focus on sustainability, leadership, and innovative shifts in the modern economy, this week-long experience provides students, coaches, judges and volunteers with a meaningful and transformative global experience.

-ROCA is a co-hosted by Rotterdam University (Netherlands) and Carleton University (Ottawa, Canada).
+ROCA is a co-hosted by Rotterdam University (Netherlands) and Carleton University (Ottawa, Canada), offering students a unique experience with global perspectives.

 Past Competitions